facephi/sdk-mobile-documentation/docs/ios/changelog/SelphID_Component_Changelog.md

 # SelphID Changelog

 ## Version 2.6.X
 **Last release: 2.6.0 - 12/02/2026**

 ### Main Updates

 - Updated Core dependency and refactored TIMEOUT to SELPHID_TIMEOUT(UIImage?, UIImage?).
-Those two images wouldn't be null if an IAD attack is detected.
+Those two images wouldn't be null if an injection attack is detected.
 - Upgraded `SelphIDWidget` to version `1.37.0`.

-### Fixes

-- Removed reference to missing file.

 ---